shaoanlu/diffusion_policy_quadrotor/README.md

 <img src="assets/result_anim.gif" alt="drawing" width="380"/> <img src="assets/result_plot.png" alt="drawing" width="370"/>

+## Usage
+The notebook `demo.ipynb` demonstrates a closed-loop simulation using the diffusion policy controller for quadrotor collision avoidance.

 ## Dependencies
 The program was developed and tested in the following environment.
 - Python 3.10